 We tell cities that we can guarantee they already have 3 of the critical success factors for urban agriculture, and the other 2 are theirs for the asking.

 What cities have is land, though they often find this hard to believe.
-But once they adopt SPIN’s sub-acre mindset, they start to see lots of possibilities.
-Cities also have a variety of easily accessible markets and financing sources for the micro level financing that is all sub-acre farming operations need.
+But once they adopt SPIN’s small plot mindset, they start to see lots of possibilities.
+Cities also have a variety of easily accessible markets and financing sources for the micro level financing that is all backyard scale farmers need.

 Entrepreneurial farmers are theirs for the asking, as more and more first generation farmers are eager to recast farming as a small business inside cities.
 Some of these aspiring farmers are native born city dwellers that can be cultivated with the proper training, while others can be attracted from outside cities’ borders.
 The other thing that is theirs for the asking is appropriately scaled farming systems, and SPIN provides one model.

-As agricultural self sufficiency factors into more and more urban sustainability plans, cities are starting to move commercial food production closer to home.
+As agricultural self reliance factors into more and more urban sustainability plans, cities are starting to move commercial food production closer to home.
 One way to do that is by establishing farm incubators.
-Here are some basic starting points for starting one in your city.
+Here are some basic starting points for starting an incubator in your city.

 Can SPIN-Farming work in (name any place in the world)?